 (Not that this costs money, but the relative stability in career and finances allowed me to open up to long-term relationships.)

-Now that I saw money as a means to add value and reclaim time, I endeavored to build wealth in a sustainable way.
+Now that I saw money as a means to add value to my life and reclaim time, I endeavored to learn how to build wealth in a sustainable way.
 I was no longer just making money and paying down debt.

-A large part of my wealth building was taking risks and making investments in myself.
-Some are advisable, other are not.
+A large part of my wealth building was taking risks to increase income and making investments in myself.
+Some are advisable, others are not.
 The point is I took actions that I thought would help first pay down debt and then build wealth.
 Here is a brief summary:

 |Quit job in 2010 to pursue a new field while in grad school||(100%)||29*|

 |Took internship in new field of interest while in grad school.
 Later negotiated a salary for three days a week of work||(48%) from previous job||30*|

 |Joined a small consulting firm of three people in new field of interest in which I had very little experience||+50%||31*|